PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 ## Setting up networking

-Your device, running an MBL development image, should broadcast its SSH services by default over mDNS.
-All you need to do is connect the device to your local network (or to your computer if using USB networking).
-An IPv6 address should be automatically assigned.
+Your device, running an MBL development image<!--this implies I should expect something else with other images-->, should broadcast its SSH services by default over mDNS.
+All you need to do is connect the device to your local network (or to your computer if using USB networking); an IPv6 address should be automatically assigned.

-See the [appendix](#appendix) for details on the mechanism MBL uses to assign IP addresses to the various interfaces on the device.

-If for some reason you are unable to use IPv6 addresses, please the the section on [Assigning an IPv4 address to the device's network interface](#assigning-an-IPv4-address-to-the-network-interface)
+If for some reason you are unable to use IPv6 addresses, please see the section on [Assigning an IPv4 address to the device's network interface](#assigning-an-IPv4-address-to-the-network-interface).

+<span class="tips">See the [appendix](#appendix) for details on the mechanism MBL uses to assign IP addresses to the various interfaces on the device.</span>

 ### Connecting a WaRP7 device

-To connect a PC to an a WaRP7 device over USB connect the device to the PC using a USB cable.

-A new network interface is created on the development PC.
-The network interface should have an IPv6 address assigned.
+To connect a PC to a WaRP7 device over USB connect the device to the PC using a USB cable.
+A new network interface, with an assigned IPv6 address, is created on the development PC.

-You may have to wait up to a minute for your device to fully boot before the mDNS broadcast begins.
+Note that you may have to wait up to a minute for your device to fully boot before the mDNS broadcast begins.

 ### Connecting a Raspberry Pi 3 device

 To connect a PC to a Raspberry Pi 3 device over an Ethernet-to-USB adapter:

-1. Connect an Ethernet-to-USB adapter's USB "male" connector into any of the four type-A USB ports of the Raspberry Pi 3 board.
+1. Connect the Ethernet-to-USB adapter's USB "male" connector to any of the four type-A USB ports of the Raspberry Pi 3 board.
 2. Connect the Ethernet cable of the adapter to an available Ethernet port on the development PC.

-   If an extra USB Ethernet adapter is used on the PC side, a new network interface is created on the PC (for example, `enx503eaa4e094c`).
+   If an extra<!--"extra" to what?--> USB Ethernet adapter is used on the PC side, a new network interface is created on the PC (for example, `enx503eaa4e094c`).

-Alternatively, you could just connect the Raspberry Pi 3 to a network switch or router using its ethernet port.
+Alternatively, you can connect the Raspberry Pi 3 to a network switch or router using its Ethernet port.

 ## Appendix